Oneirical/bevy_tgfp/tutorial/1-drawing-the-player.md

 }
 ```

-Running ̀`cargo run` will now - assuming you had as much good taste as I did to pick a cute otter as my example image - display the player character!
+Running ̀`cargo run` will now - assuming you had as much good taste as I did to pick a cute otter as my example image - display the player "character"!

-TODO IMAGE
+{{ image(src="https://raw.githubusercontent.com/Oneirical/oneirical.github.io/main/1-drawing-the-player/otter.png", alt="A Bevy app with a picture of an otter in the centre.",
+         position="center", style="border-radius: 8px;") }}

 # Bundling Them Up - The Spritesheet